SignalK/SensESP/docs/pages/contributing_code/index.md

 - Do not commit PRs with internal merge commits.
 The information that you've merged changes from upstream at some point benefit no-one, probably not even you.
 You can avoid those merge commits by doing a `git pull --rebase upstream master` (or `git fetch` followed by `git rebase`, but that's more intricate) during your own work.

 - Normally, you should not need to modify `platformio.ini` for your PR.
 However, if you're adding code that requires a new library dependency, add the dependency both to `library.json` and `platformio.ini`.
-If you have questions, the best place to discuss SensESP is on [Slack](https://signalk-dev.slack.com), in the `#sensors` channel.
+If you have questions, the best place to discuss SensESP is on [Signal K Discord Server](https://github.com/SignalK/SensESP/discussions), in the `#sensesp` channel.

 ## Write Comments That Create Interactive Documentation